scipp/scipp/doc/design.md

 - `boost::units` for unit handling.
 - `boost::container` for `small_vector`, which is used as an optimization in a couple of places.
 - `boost::mpl` to help with some meta programming.
+- `Eigen` for vectors and rotations, in particular for detector positions.
 - `gsl` is used for `gsl::index` and `gsl::span`.
   This could easily be replaced by a stand alone implementation, in particular since `span` is part of C++20.
 - `range-v3` has been used for implementing some multi-column sort operations but replacing it by a stand-alone implementation should be no trouble.